Explore Lisbon City on a private half-day tour in a van

 Stop 2

-The neo-Gothic Santa Justa Elevator is the most popular viewpoint in Lisbon downtown.
-It’s Lisbon’s only vertical street lift, built-in 1902.
-It was designed by Raul Mésnier, Gustave Eiffel’s apprentice.
+The neo-Gothic Santa Justa Elevator is the most popular viewpoint in downtown Lisbon.
+It is the only vertical street lift in the city, built in 1902.
+Designed by Raul Mésnier, an apprentice of Gustave Eiffel, it showcases stunning architecture.

 3